-When building a disaster recovery program,
+When building a disaster recovery program, you must consider the legal issues that may affect your efforts.
+Unless

 The first three legal issues to address in your business disaster recovery plan are: advising your legal staff of your DR activity; inviting them to be part of your planning team; and encouraging their views and inputs on the legal issues that must be addressed.